 Very often, women ask specialists questions about the advisability of removing moles in intimate places.

-Doctors unequivocally advise their patients to remove and subsequently histologically examine the mole, as injuries during sexual intercourse or hygiene procedures can lead to irreversible consequences.
+Doctors clearly advise their patients to remove and subsequently undergo a histological examination of the mole, since injuries during sexual intercourse or hygiene procedures may lead to irreversible consequences.

 What to do if there are hanging formations on the labia minora?

-You need to see an oncologist.
-Most likely, you will be assigned laser or radio wave removal.
+It is necessary to contact an oncologist.
+Most likely, you will be prescribed laser or radio wave removal.

 A hanging mole is removed quickly and painlessly.